Resolving the Human Subjects Status of Machine Learning's Crowdworkers: Common Rule and ML Research

 In many of these cases, crowdworkers are performing tasks that are routinely performed by research team members themselves when working data on smaller scales.
-For example, \citet{kovashka2016crowdsourcing} describe numerous computer vision papers where researchers provide their own labels.
+For example, Kovashka et al.~\cite{kovashka2016crowdsourcing} describe numerous computer vision papers where researchers provide their own labels.
 In another example, NLP researchers often ask crowdworkers to not only provide the correct label for a document, but also to highlight \emph{rationales}, contiguous segments in the text that provide supporting evidence.
-Notably, while \citet{deyoung2020eraser} recruit crowdworkers to annotate rationales for various classification tasks, \citet{zaidan2007using} opt to annotate the rationales themselves.
-In another setting, \citet{Kaushik2020Learning} recruit crowdworkers, who given a text and associated label, were tasked to minimally edit the text to make a counterfactual label applicable.
-In a followup study, instead of recruiting crowdworkers, \citet{gardner2020evaluating} opt to make these edits themselves.
+Notably, while DeYoung et al.~\cite{deyoung2020eraser} recruit crowdworkers to annotate rationales for various classification tasks, Zaidan et al.~\cite{zaidan2007using} opt to annotate the rationales themselves.
+In another setting, Kaushik et al.~\cite{Kaushik2020Learning} recruit crowdworkers, who given a text and associated label, were tasked to minimally edit the text to make a counterfactual label applicable.
+In a followup study, instead of recruiting crowdworkers, Gardner et al.~\cite{gardner2020evaluating} opt to make these edits themselves.

 How should crowdworkers in these cases be classified?
 On a strict reading of the claim that a human subject is a living individual ``about whom'' researchers obtain information that is used or analyzed to produce generalizable knowledge, then crowdworkers in these cases would not be classified as human subjects.
 This reading is consistent with the practice of some IRBs.
 For example, Whittier College's IRB states:\footnote{Archived on February 14, 2022. \href{https://web.archive.org/web/20220214194123/https://www.whittier.edu/academics/researchethics/irb/need}{https://web.archive.org/web/20220214194123/\\https://www.whittier.edu/academics/researchethics/irb/need}} \begin{quote} Information-gathering interviews with questions that focus on things, products, or policies rather than people or their thoughts about themselves may not meet the definition of human subjects research.
 Example: interviewing students about campus cafeteria menus or managers about travel reimbursement policy. \end{quote}